Zero-Shot Multi-Animal Tracking in the Wild: Runtime and memory requirements

-The runtime per image and VRAM requirements for Grounding DINO Swin-L and SAM 2 Hiera-L are shown in \autoref{fig:runtime}.
-The measurements are performed on a single NVIDIA A100.
-While both runtime and memory usage remain constant for Grounding DINO, the runtime and VRAM consumption of our SAM 2–based tracker scale at least linearly with the number of tracked objects, making it less suitable for crowded scenarios.
+The runtime per image and VRAM requirements for SAM 2 Hiera-L are shown in \autoref{fig:runtime}.
+All measurements are performed on a single NVIDIA A100.
+Both runtime and VRAM consumption scale at least linearly with the number of tracked objects (\autoref{fig:runtime}), making the tracker less suitable for crowded scenarios.
+This limits the model's applicability on edge devices, making it more suitable for generating pseudo-labels or operating on small-scale data with no or few labels.

-VRAM usage is measured using "torch.cuda.memory.memory\_allocated".
-Runtime measurements for Grounding DINO are obtained by averaging the processing time over 1,500 frames, considering only the model's inference time.
-For the SAM 2 tracker, runtime is measured over a 300-frame sequence, which includes image loading, encoding, video propagation, and heuristic operations.
-Longer sequences increase VRAM consumption because SAM 2 stores all image embeddings in GPU memory.
-To mitigate this, image embeddings and track states can be offloaded to the CPU, reducing VRAM usage at the expense of higher runtime.
+VRAM usage is measured using \texttt{torch.cuda.memory.memory\_allocated}.
+Runtime is measured over a 300-frame sequence and includes image loading, encoding, video propagation, and heuristic operations.
+Longer sequences increase VRAM because SAM 2 stores all image embeddings in GPU memory.
+Image embeddings and track states can be offloaded to the CPU to reduce VRAM at the expense of higher runtime.